 Why is the black hole image so fuzzy?
 Do black holes really look like lopsided donuts?
 Why does this matter?
 Ask Science, Dr. Sabrina Stierwalt, explains the significance of this monumental scientific achievement.

 Last week we witnessed an incredible first: the first ever image taken of a black hole.
 If you turned on a computer, opened a newspaper, or turned on the television, you saw the orange, glowing donut.
-We discussed here on the Everyday Einstein podcast, two years ago when the observations were first taken, what kind of telescope—or rather a globe-spanning combination of telescopes—was needed to take such an image.
+We discussed here on the Ask Science podcast, two years ago when the observations were first taken, what kind of telescope—or rather a globe-spanning combination of telescopes—was needed to take such an image.

 So what do we make of the image now that it’s finally here?
 What exactly are we looking at?
 Is it what we expected?
 And what’s next?

 Here are 5 facts about the first ever image taken of a black hole:

 Why is this the first image we’ve ever taken of a black hole?